Monika2298/BreastCancerPredictionDeepLearning/README.md

 USER INTERFACE-
 Created using FLASK which is a python web framework to interact with the system.
 The model ANN which gave the highest accuracy runs in background and givves the prediction.

-##NOTE- While creating project it is preferred to install all required libraries in your computer so that user interface can be created
+##NOTE- While creating project it is preferred to install all required libraries in your computer so that user interface can be created easily.